You’re So Beautiful When You Sing

 “When I go—“

 Sophia took a breath.
-It was a chore.
-She took another.
+It was a chore, but she took another.

 “When I go, I want you to—“